 Brian Allen, a Brookfield, Connecticut native, joins the organization after playing much of his career in the Danbury Arena.
 Brian played prep school hockey Vermont Academy and played Junior Hockey for the Hartford Junior Wolfpack & New Jersey Rockets of the Eastern Hockey League.
 Following his junior career, Brian attended and played varsity hockey at Worcester State University.
 During his senior season, Brian also served as the team’s Assistant Coach.
 Cunningham commented, “Coach Allen will be an invaluable resource for our program.
 I am impressed with his knowledge, energy, and passion for the game.
 He will be a huge asset throughout the season both on and off the ice.”

-Zak McGinniss is the play-by-play voice of the Danbury Colonials, as well as the Director of Broadcast Operations for the Danbury Hat Tricks.
-Named the 2016-17 FHL Broadcaster of the Year, Zak returns to the broadcast booth at Danbury Arena for his sixth season in the Hat City after previously being the play-by-play voice for the Danbury Whalers and Danbury Titans.
+Zak McGinniss is the play-by-play voice of the Danbury Jr. Hat Tricks, as well as the Director of Broadcast Operations for the Danbury Hat Tricks (FPHL).
+A two-time FHL Broadcaster of the Year Award winner, Zak returns to the broadcast booth at Danbury Arena for his sixth season in the Hat City after previously being the play-by-play voice for the Danbury Whalers and Danbury Titans.
 He has been featured on ESPN3 as the voice of the ACHA National Championship at the Division I and III levels for four years.
 At the junior level, he has provided play-by-play for the Northern Cyclones (NCDC), Jersey Shore Wildcats (NA3HL), Hartford Jr. Wolfpack and Connecticut Nighthawks (USPHL), and Philadelphia Jr. Flyers (AJHL).
 Zak has previously been the play-by-play voice and public address announcer of the Danbury Westerners, in addition to calling high school basketball, volleyball, and football in Connecticut and New Jersey.
 A professional broadcaster for ten years, he played hockey and graduated from the Catholic University of America where he was named a conference all-star his junior year and captured a Mason-Dixon Conference championship as a senior.
 Zak lives in New Jersey with his wife Jennifer.